 Every generator conductor they destroyed together signaled a step closer to a hopeful future without reliance on conductors.
 Every Conductor killed represented one less murderer.
 But at the same time, death didn’t matter.
 All those who died were simply returning to the cycle.
 Over and over.

 Jericho had carried this ideology even after he was taken in by Ophiuchus, by Alice.
-It was only when he had put a bird with a broken wing out of its suffering and Alice had discovered him holding its corpse that his perspective shifted.
+His perspective had only changed when he had put a bird with a broken wing out of its suffering and was discovered by Alice enacting the mercy kill.

 “You killed it to put it out of its suffering, and it doesn’t matter if it’s died because it’ll return to the cycle?
 Do you really believe that?”
 Alice had clicked her tongue and shook her head.
 “I can’t believe the doctors haven’t handled this topic yet.”
 She looked him right in the eye then and said clearly: “That’s ridiculous.
 Even if that were true, even if someone’s vitae were to return to the ‘cycle’, it wouldn’t be the same.
 It wouldn’t be ‘them’ anymore.
 Not really.
 The situation, the parts, the components will never be the same.
 That’s why they say life is precious.
 Do you understand?”

 It was difficult to break out of that thinking.
 If he did not think of it as a cycle, how could he rectify what he had done for so many years of his life?
 So instead, he stopped thinking of that aspect altogether.
 Alice had not been happy with his choice, but it had been the best he could do.